Lamplighter groups, de Bruijn graphs, spider-web graphs and their spectra: Introduction

-The spectra of de Brujin graphs have been computed by Delorme and Tillich in \cite{SpectrumBruijn}.
+The spectra of de Bruijn graphs have been computed by Delorme and Tillich in \cite{MR1621013}.
 We extend this computation to all spider-web graphs by using their tensor product structure.
-The spectral approximation then ensures that the spectra of finite spider-web graphs converge to the spectral distribution corresponding to the limit graph.
-This provides a proof to the observation suggested by in \cite{BalramDhar} about the limit of spectra of spider-web graphs.
+The spectral approximation in the context of Benjamini-Schramm limits (see Definition~\ref{DefBSConv}) then ensures that the spectra of finite spider-web graphs converge to the spectral distribution corresponding to the limit graph.
+As mentioned above, this spectral distribution coincides with one of those associated with the lamplighter group.

-It turns out moreover that all spider-web graphs $\orkSw{k}{N}{M}$ are Schreier graphs of the lamplighter group $\lamp_k$ (Theorem \ref{ThmWeakIsomorphism}) and we identify the subgroups to which they correspond (Theorems \ref{ThmWeakIsomorphism} and \ref{ThmSwSchreier}).
-It is then shown in Theorem \ref{thmTransitivity} that for all $k$, the graph $\orkSw{k}{N}{M}$ is transitive if and only if $M\geq N$.
-In Theorem \ref{thmSpiderasfiniteCayley}, we show that if moreover $N$ divides $M$, it is a Cayley graph of a finite quotient of the lamplighter group $\lamp_k$.
+The spectral theory of discrete Laplacians on lattices and on Cayley graphs is a very popular topic related to the theory of random walks on groups initiated by Kesten, Atiyah's theory of $L^2$-invariants, Kadison-Kaplansky Conjecture and many more.
+It can be viewed as a discrete analogue of the famous Kac's question ``Can one hear the shape of a drum''.
+The lamplighter group is a very interesting object from the viewpoint of spectral theory.
+It was open for a longtime whether the Laplacian spectrum on a Cayley graph can have a discrete component.
+This was answered in \cite{MR1866850} where it was shown that the spectrum of a certain Cayley graph of the lamplighter group is pure point.

+On the other hand, it follows from \cite{MR1952401} by Elek that for the ``standard'' generating set (the one that corresponds to the algebraic structure of the lamplighter group), the spectrum contains no eigenvalue.
+This is illustrated on Figure~\ref{FigSPectre}, where the left column corresponds to the Diestel-Leader graph $\DL(2,2)$ which, as we have already mentioned, is isomorphic to a specific Cayley graph of $\lamp_2$, see \eqref{presentation2} on page~\pageref{presentation2}, whereas the right column corresponds to the Cayley graph of $\lamp_2$ with respect to the standard generating set (see \eqref{presentation1} on page~\pageref{presentation1}).

+This is the first example of a dramatic change that the Laplacian spectrum can undergo under local perturbations, even in the presence of a large underlying group of symmetries.
+Recently other examples of this type were discovered by the first and the third authors in collaboration with Lenz \cite{GLN1, GLN2}, in the context of group actions with aperiodic order.

+The first two lines of Figure~\ref{FigSPectre} are the histograms of the spectral measure (respectively for linear and logarithmic $y$-axes) and the last line shows the corresponding density functions.
+In both cases the graphics correspond to approximations of the infinite graph by graphs with $2^N$ vertices (provided by the action of $\lamp_2$ on the infinite full binary tree, see Subsection~\ref{SubSecActionLk}).
+On the left, the Diestel-Leader graph is approximated by de Bruijn (and equivalently spider-web $\unkSw{2}{N}{M}$ for any $M$) graphs (see Remark \ref{RmqIndepM}); in this case the exact spectral measure is known (\cite{MR1866850}, see also \eqref{SpectralMeasureInfinite} on page~\pageref{SpectralMeasureInfinite}).
+It is not known for the Cayley graph of $\lamp_k$ with respect to the standard generators.